golang/pkgsite/internal/godoc/dochtml/internal/render/testdata/formatDocHTML/README.md

 The following sections are optional:

 - want:links: the output when extractLinks = true
-- links: must be present if want:links is present; the extracted links, one per line, each line has text and href separated by a single space.
+- links: the extracted links, one per line
+  Each line has text and href separated by a single space.
+- decl: A Go declaration to be passed to formatDocHTML.
+Default is nil.